dannyedel/dspdfviewer/docs/installation/source/stable.md

 [rel]: https://github.com/dannyedel/dspdfviewer/releases
 [latest]: https://github.com/dannyedel/dspdfviewer/releases/latest

+Dependencies:  You will need to install the [build dependencies][bdep] before you can compile this software.

 Info:  When compiling software yourself, you have the opportunity to change certain aspects.
 Please read the [compile-time options list][opts] if you want to fine-tune certain things.

 [opts]: /installation/source/options.html
+[bdep]: /installation/source/dependencies.html

 {% highlight bash %}
 VERSION=1.33.7 # Change this!